Back to the One Forest Summit

 Download the agenda of the Summit

-March 2: High-level segment of the One Forest Summit, bringing together heads of state and government to discuss the common challenges faced by the African, Amazonian and Asian tropical forest basins
+March 2: High-level segment of the One Forest Summit to discuss the common challenges faced by the African, Amazonian and Asian tropical forest basins

 It focused on finding concrete and actionable solutions to the following key issues: